ceusse/jira-reporter/README.md

 - Implement the option to work with Pomodoro
 - Enable default options to send report
 - Autodetect when a task changes status and report time accordingly.
-- Completely automated work: If conditions are met and configuration required done, the reporter will post the time without telling you.
+- Completely automated work: If conditions are met and configuration is done, the reporter will post the time without telling you.
 - Notifications when a report cannot be uploaded
 - Reported time monitoring: Check if you are missing time each week and maybe fill it for you?